-The results obtained when S_a parameter is introduced corroborate the idea that the indexes related to the depolarization (QRS complex) react to the induced ischemia later in time than the indexes referred to the repolarization (ST-T complex).
-In fact, if we evaluate the contribution to the final ICS value for each of the indexes considered in the study, we can observe that for indexes associated with the ST-T complex (such as the ST60 index), the ICS grows very fast during the first minute of occlusion, but this increase is much slower during the remaining minutes.
+The results obtained using the S_a parameter corroborate the idea that the indexes related to the depolarization (QRS complex) react to the induced ischemia later in time than the indexes referred to the repolarization (ST-T complex).
+In fact, evaluating the temporal contribution to the final ICS value for each of the indexes considered in the study, we could observe that for indexes associated with the ST-T complex (such as the ST60 index), the ICS grows very fast during the first minute of occlusion, but this increase is much slower during the remaining minutes.
 In contrast, for depolarization indexes such as S_a it is necessary to wait until the second minute to reach a large percentage of the final ICS.